 • develop a more streamlined governance model to aid in faster decision-making.

-Bills generally reflecting those proposals, although differing in details, have been introduced in Congress for just as many years but have not reached enactment, due largely to concerns about the potential impact on employees and customers.
-Meanwhile, other proposals have aimed in the opposite direction, for example to mandate continued six-day delivery of mail in law, set new restrictions on closing post offices or even reducing their operating hours, and reinstate prior delivery standards.
+Bills generally reflecting those proposals, although differing in details, have been introduced in Congress but have not reached enactment, due largely to concerns about the potential impact on employees and customers.
+Those bills for example have sought to allow the USPS to: raise rates on certain mail categories; phase in centralized delivery to certain business addresses to replace door-to-door delivery; provide nonpostal services to state and local governments; reamortize the pre-funding requirement over 40 years; and create its own health insurance program within the Federal Employees Health Benefits program and require its retirees to enroll in Medicare Part B, shifting some costs onto that program.
+In contrast, other proposals have aimed in the opposite direction, for example to mandate continued six-day delivery of mail in law, set new restrictions on closing post offices or even reducing their operating hours, and to prohibit further reduction of delivery standards or even to reinstate prior higher standards.